Graham’s post-election call with Raffensperger will be scrutinized in Georgia probe, person familiar with inquiry says

 Willis announced Wednesday that her office would investigate potentially criminal attempts to influence the state election result, including calls Trump made to Raffensperger and to the state’s chief elections investigator.

-In addition to the Fulton district attorney’s investigation, Raffensperger’s office is also investigating Trump’s calls to state officials.
+In addition to the Fulton district attorney’s probe, Raffensperger’s office is investigating Trump’s calls to state officials.

 Jordan Fuchs, Raffensperger’s deputy secretary of state, said Friday that the office would not look at Graham’s call as part of its investigation, in part because there is no audio recording of the call.